 Oh girl, I thought.
 I DON’T “push through.”
 I take a nap.

-I used to, like most of us, translate exhaustion as a status symbol and wear it like a badge of honor.
+I used to, like most of us, translate exhaustion to a status symbol and wear it like a badge of honor.
 But because of the refined awareness of my yoga practice and pratyahara, I now listen to what my body is telling me when it’s tired, grumpy, weak or upset.
-I try to respond completely and compassionately; I take a nap.
+I try to respond completely and compassionately.

-Yoga helps me listen to the information my body is giving me, (trying oh-so-diligently not to judge it— because the word “should” will be the death of me) so that I don’t “push through” to injury, exhaustion and irritation.
+Yoga helps me listen to the information my body is giving me so that I don’t “push through” to injury, exhaustion and irritation.
 Instead, I unabashedly practice self-care.

 When napping isn’t possible, I use a Systematic Relaxation technique, which is similar to yoga nidra or yoga sleep.
 Find a cozy place to relax (lay on the floor with your feet on the couch or even sit in your car) and give your conscious mind a break as your nervous system settles into a tone where rest and healing are possible.